haofan72/SSLP/README.md

 # Semi-supervised Label Propagation(SSLP)
-This is the avaiable code for the paper ["Semi-supervised Label Propagation for Heterogeneous Remote Sensing Images Change Detection"].
+This is the avaiable code for the paper ["Semi-supervised Label Propagation for Multi-source Remote Sensing Image Change Detection"].
 It presents a semi-supervised Label Propagation approach (SSLP) for heterogeneous remote sensing images change detection.
 ## Requirements
 It just use some common python dependencies.